-Date Opene d KPI Details Owner Factors affecting performance and agreed Management Action/s Q1 Updat e Q2 Update Q3 Update Q4 Update Q1 24/25 KPI 2A - 2D Percentage of Responsive Repairs completed in time Phil Newsam / Leanne Tasker Open We recognise that the KPI measures for repairs were previously mistakenly calculated using incorrect definitions by Property Services, which have been amended for this report.
+Date Opene d KPI Details Owner Factors affecting performance and agreed Management Action/s Q1 Updat e Q2 ( Q1 24/25 KPI 2A - 2D Percentage of Responsive Repairs completed in time Phil Newsam / Leanne Tasker We recognise that the KPI measures for repairs were previously mistakenly calculated using incorrect definitions by Property Services, which have been amended for this report.
 This is evident in KPI 2A, previously calculated as attended but now amended to reflect attended and completed.
 Unfortunately, this has had a disappointing impact on the KPIs in which we have failed to meet any of the four.
 The 24 Hr & 3 Day KPI are challenge, especially works that are raised and released after 13:00 as our resources are largely allocated for that day.
 This results in us losing 19 hours worth of time slots to complete a 24-hour KPI.
 We have had an increased failure on external works this is something we have identified from a planning point and are changing processes to combat this.
 We also had an issue with how the contact centre issued external works this quarter.
 External work is not raised on an appointment basis and sits with the planning unit to assign to diaries.
 Mistakenly this quarter the contact centre started appointing external works which had an impact on works we had sat in a queue waiting to be planned in, this impacted these older jobs as the contact centre had appointed the newer jobs before planning could allocate the older ones.
 This is now resolved and should highlight better performance in quarter 3.
+N/A Revie proc focu rathe servi We'r cont impr cate relea to st Iden and cont diffic reali build well follo isola Goin anal and area impr viewing our standby cedure is expected to us on job completion her than a make safe vice.

-N/A Reviewing our standby procedure is expected to focus on job completion rather than a make safe service.
-We're working with the contact centre to improve correct categorisation of released works, including to standby operatives.
-Identifying that plumbing and electrical works contribute significantly to difficulties we are realigning our resource to build improvement, as well as revising how follow-on works to isolations are arranged.
-Going forward we will analyse failures weekly and have plans to act on areas identified for improvement.
+'re working with the ntact centre to prove correct egorisation of eased works, including standby operatives. ntifying that plumbing electrical works ntribute significantly to iculties we are ligning our resource to orders, which remains Id improvement, as l as revising how ow-on works to lations are arranged.

+ing forward we will alyse failures weekly I have plans to act on as identified for provement.

 Routine internal analysis of KPI 2 is helping identify areas for improvement that run across the processes for handling repairs.
-Works planning is increasingly focussing on earlier planning of initial visits and appointment-setting with the aim of shortening time-to-attendance and overall time taken to complete orders, which remains good.
+Works planning is increasingly focussing on earlier planning of initial visits and appointmentsetting with the aim of shortening time-toattendance and overall time taken to complete good.

 We've started working with specialists to aid us in maximising the benefit of the Repairs First systems, building on experience gained this last year.

 Across the year, efforts through works management and failure analysis have helped to make small but consistent improvements in completion rates against the timed targets for orders.
 Completion within the target date itself remains high and would result in two of the four targets being met at year end.